operator-framework/operator-sdk/doc/operator-capabilities.md

 9. Do all of your CRs have documentation listing valid values and mandatory fields?

-10. If your operator includes a CSV, are all images used listed in the CSV under relatedImages?
+10. If your operator is packaged for OLM, does its CSV list all images used in the CSV under `spec.relatedImages`?

 ---

 ## Level 2 - Seamless Upgrades

 Seamless upgrades mean the upgrade is as easy as possible for the user.
 You should support seamless upgrades of both your operator and operand, these would normally go hand in hand, an upgrade of the operator would automatically ensure the instantiated resources for each CR are in the new desired state and which would upgrade your operand.
-Upgrade may also be defined multiple ways, such as updating the software of the operand - and other internals specific to the application - such as schema migrations.
+Upgrade may also be defined in multiple ways, such as updating the software of the operand - and other internals specific to the application - such as schema migrations.
 It should be very clear what is upgraded when this takes place, and what is not.

 ### Upgrade of the managed workload**